STOW, MA WATER FILTRATION OPTIONS

 If you are reading this and you are a resident of Stow, you most likely have private well water supplying your home which may require some type of water filtration or water softener system.
 Since the bankruptcy of Assabet Water Company in November, 2010, all residents of Stow have had to rely on private well water for their homes.
 See Assabet Water Filing 11-10

 As is the case with most well water in Massachusetts, Stow, MA has certain common contaminants that find their way into the water supply such as iron and manganese.
 Additionally, a low pH, which can be corrosive to piping and appliance internals is also not uncommon.
 Perhaps the most concerning are potential levels of Arsenic (see link at Stow Independent Article on Arsenic) or Radon in well water that can have a higher degree of risk associated with it.
 Even these contaminants, however, can be removed reliably with the proper water filtration system and/or water softener system.

-Having your own well places the responsibilities of safety and water quality on your shoulders.
-With proven water filtration and water softener systems, you have the ability to create excellent, safe water for your home.
+Having your own well places the responsibilities of safety and water quality with you.
+With proven water filtration and water softener systems, you have the ability to create excellent, reliably safe water for your home.

 WATER TESTING BEFORE WATER FILTRATION OR WATER SOFTENER SPECIFICATION